 \subsection{Spatial Control}

 General 3D style transfer approaches typically apply the style globally to the entire scene, producing a uniform stylization throughout the whole scene.
-However, there are circumstances where it is necessary to only stylize a specific area or object within a scene.
-For instance, one may desire to create an immersive virtual world experience by turning the background environment into a fantasy watercolor painting effect without affecting the people or main subjects of a scene.
-Another example is creating an augmented reality effect by turning the primary objects of a scene into cartoon-like, abstract figures while keeping the background intact.
+Yet, in specific scenarios, it's crucial to stylize only a specific area or object in a scene.
+For example, creating an immersive virtual world by giving the background a fantasy watercolor effect while leaving the people or main subjects unchanged.